Adroiti/docs-for-code-review-tools/Pylint-raising-bad-type.md

-Pattern: Use valid type when raising exceptions
+Pattern: Use of invalid type when raising exception

 Issue: -